1. GENERAL Except as provided below, races will be sailed under the I.S.A.F. Rules with the R.Y.A prescriptions and Class Rules.

 14. DECLARATION AND PROTESTS No declaration need be submitted unless requested.
-Protests shall be lodged in writing within 30 minutes of the last yacht finishing.
+Protests shall be lodged in writing within 30 minutes of the protesting yacht returning to her moorings, or finishing the race, whichever is sooner.
 At open events the protest form must be accompanied by a fee of £1.00.

 15. ALTERNATIVE PENALTIES Rule 44.1 is changed.
 The Two-Turns and One- Turn penalties are replaced by Time Penalties of two minutes and one minute respectively, added to the yacht’s elapsed time.
 A yacht taking a Time Penalty shall:-